AriFordsham/GHCWiki/records/name-spacing.md

 Seems like it should be OK to use old records in the new system playing by the new rules, although those records likely already include some type of prefixing and would be quite verbose.
 There is a chance for deeper though on this issue.

-## Extending data name-spacing and dot syntax

-This is mostly just something interesting to contemplate.

-Dot syntax does not have to be limited to records (although it probably should be for the initial implementation until this new record system is vetted).
-I think it is a bad idea to attempt to attempt to extend the dot syntax to accomplish general function chaining through extending the dot syntax.
-However, it is consistent to extend the function name-spaced to a record data type concept to any data type (as it is in Frege), and use dot syntax for that.
-The dot (without spaces) \*always\* means tapping into a namespace (and simple type resolution).

-Placing functions within a data name-space can make for nicer data-structure oriented code where the intent is clearer.
-It can help to achieve the data-oriented goal of OO (without the entanglement of state).
-With control over how the data namespace is exported (similar to controlling module namesapces), it is possible to create virtual record field setters and getters that can be accessed through dot syntax.

-In this brave new world (see above where typeclass functions are also placed under the namespace of the data), there are few functions that \*absolutlely must\* be at the top level of a module.
-Although a library author might take attempt the approach of no top-level functions, obviously it will still be most convenient for users to define functions at the top level of modules rather than have to lift them into data structures.

 ## Partial application